Top Blockchain Projects, Platforms, Companies 2021

 A person standing on the building and observing the growth of major blockchain platforms

-Blockchain platforms serve as the foundation for running decentralized applications.
+Blockchain platforms serve as the foundation for building decentralized applications.
 The platforms provide an underlying blockchain network that serves as data storage and supports the transactions made by users.
 Every blockchain platform has its own unique features that can be beneficial for certain types of projects.

 Let’s take a look at the blockchain platforms currently dominating the market.